etorreborre/registry/doc/tutorial.md

 {-# OPTIONS_GHC -fno-warn-partial-type-signatures #-}
 ```

+Then:

-2. print the `registry` in the repl, what do you see?
+ 1. print the `registry` in the repl, what do you see?
-3. implement the `newApp` function by calling `make @App registry`
+ 2. implement the `newApp` function by calling `make @App registry`
-4. `startApp newApp` in the repl!
+ 3. `startApp newApp` in the repl!
-5. comment out one of the constructors in the registry and observe the error you get on recompilation
+ 4. comment out one of the constructors in the registry and observe the error you get on recompilation
-6. now use `makeUnsafe` instead of `make` and recompile, the code should compile
+ 5. now use `makeUnsafe` instead of `make` and recompile, the code should compile
-7. what happens when you try to execute `startApp newApp` though?
+ 6. what happens when you try to execute `startApp newApp` though?

 _Notes_:

  - `fun` is used to add a constructor function
  - `val` is used to add a configuration value, it must have a `Show` instance
- - there is an alternative operator `<:` to append elements to the registry without having to add `end`, choose the operator you prefer
- - the 2 lists of types `l1` and `l2` in `Registry l1 l2` are: 1. the list of all the functions inputs and 2. the list of all the function outputs.
-They are
+ - the 2 lists of types `l1` and `l2` in `Registry l1 l2` are:
+     1. the list of all the functions inputs
+     2. the list of all the function outputs

- used to statically check if you can `make` a value of a given type out of the registry
+    They are used to statically check if you can `make` a value of a given type out of the registry

 ### Exercise 3